Andrew Huberman discusses the following supplements in the context of boosting testosterone:

 For the purposes of testosterone increase, Andrew describes Fadogia as increasing Luteinizing Hormone (LH), which then stimulates the testes to produce more testosterone.

-In Andrew’s second interview with Dr Kyle Gillett (link), Andrew says he’s been taking 600 mg per day – for 8-12 weeks at a time, then taking a few weeks off.
+In Andrew’s second interview with Dr Kyle Gillett (link), Andrew says he’s been taking 600 mg per day – for 8-12 weeks at a time, then cycling off for a few weeks.

-Andrew notes that he monitors his blood regularly, and hasn’t seen any negative impact on his blood markers.
+Andrew notes that he monitors his blood regularly, and hasn’t seen any negative impact from Fadogia on his blood markers.

 - Taking 600 mg every other day